10. You're reading this and nodding and laughing. :)

-- It will demagnetize the strips on all your credit cards, reprogram your ATM access code, screw up the tracking on your VCR and use subspace field harmonics to scratch any CDs you try to play.
+- It will demagnetize the strips on all your credit cards, reprogram your ATM access code, screw up your DVD Player and use subspace field harmonics to scratch any CDs you try to play.

 - It will program your phone autodial to call only your mother-in-law's number.

 - It will hide your car keys when you are late for work and interfere with your car radio so that you hear 1940's hits and static while stuck in traffic.

 - It will give you nightmares about circus clowns.
 It will replace your shampoo with Nair and your Nair with Rogaine, all while changing all your active verbs to passive tense and incorporating undetectable misspellings which grossly change the interpretation of key sentences.

 - "Badtimes" will give you Dutch Elm disease.